Deep Equilibrium Models for Video Snapshot Compressive Imaging: Method

 where $\theta$ denotes the weights of embedded neural networks; $\xv^{(k)}\in {\mathbb R}^{nB}$ is the output of the $k^{th}$ iterative step or hidden layer, and $\xv^{(0)} = \mathbf{\Phimat}^\top\yv$; $f_\theta(\cdot\ ; \yv, \Phimat)$ is an iteration map ${\mathbb R}^{nB} \rightarrow {\mathbb R}^{nB}$ towards a stable equilibrium:

 where $\hat{\xv}\in {\mathbb R}^{nB}$ denotes the fixed point and reconstruction result.

-In Sec.~\ref{sec:forward}, we first design different $f_\theta$ for SCI, in terms of the implicit infinite-depth RNN architecture and infinitely iterative PnP framework.
-Following~\cite{gilton2021deep}, we utilize Anderson acceleration~\cite{walker2011anderson} to compute the fixed point of $f_\theta$ efficiently.
-For gradient calculation, we optimize the network wights $\theta$ by approximating the inverse Jacobian, described in Sec.~\ref{sec:backward}.
-Convergence of this scheme for specific $f_\theta$ designs is discussed in Sec.~\ref{sec:convergence}.
+In this section, we first design different $f_\theta$ for SCI, in terms of the implicit infinite-depth RNN architecture and infinitely iterative PnP framework.
+Following~\cite{gilton2021deep}, for gradient calculation, we optimize the network wights $\theta$ by approximating the inverse Jacobian.
+Convergence for specific $f_\theta$ designs is discussed.